-Here is the thrifted Autumn’s Delight today in the Vermont pine hutch waiting for its table debut this Fall in Vermont.
+Here is the thrifted Autumn’s Delight dishware today in our Vermont pine hutch waiting for its table debut this fall in Vermont.
+You may see more of this hutch too in the post, Vintage Hutch Farmhouse Style.

 This year in Vermont we have flowers in the front yard after a small landscaping project from last summer.